 But not all truck accidents are caused by the truck driver.
 Lawcore.com reports that the majority of truck accidents are actually caused by errors on the part of those who drive smaller vehicles.

 - Driving in the blind spots of the trucks, cutting into a lane directly in front of a truck, following a truck too closely, trying to pass a truck on the wrong side of the road, abandoning a stalled car in the middle of a traffic lane instead of the shoulder of the road, distracted driving, and driving under the influence.

-The Commercial Motor Vehicle Safety Enhancement Act of 2011, or the CMV bill, has been recommended for committee and if passed, would require truck operators to use electric onboard recorders (EOBRs) to help deal with driver fatigue, implement higher fines for carriers that continue to operate illegally after being shut down for safety violations, and set up a clearinghouse of alcohol and controlled substance test records of drivers.
+The Commercial Motor Vehicle Safety Enhancement Act of 2012 requires truck operators to use electric onboard recorders (EOBRs) to help deal with driver fatigue, implements higher fines for carriers that continue to operate illegally after being shut down for safety violations, and sets up a clearinghouse of alcohol and controlled substance test records of drivers.

 Beginning in January 2012, a federal law was put in place by the Federal Motor Carrier Safety Administration with prohibitive restrictions for truckers, including:

 - Texting, dialing, and even holding a phone while operating a truck, but allowing drivers to use hands-free mobile devices requiring only a single touch.